 Jesse & Keith’s Minnesota Elopement Photography

-This intimate wedding in nature feels like sunshine, romance and fresh air.
+This intimate wedding in nature feels like sunshine, romance, and fresh air.
 It feels like the joy of marrying your best friend.
-It feels like the stillness of standing in a field, listening to the wind, and marrying your best friend.
-Because you should feel all feels when you look at your wedding pictures.
+It feels like the stillness of standing in a field, listening to the wind, and being in love.
+Because you should feel all of this when you look at your wedding pictures.

 Purposeful decisions for your elopement photography

-To focus on the feelings of getting married allows you make purposeful wedding planning choices.
+Focus on the feelings of getting married to make purposeful wedding planning choices.
 You can listen to your feelings and know what you want from your wedding.
 Then let go of all the external noise that can intrude into your mind from outside opinions when you make plans to get married.
 Focusing on feelings works for weddings of all sizes and styles.
 Jesse and Keith’s happens to be intimate and summery.

 Letting go of expectations for your intimate wedding

 The couple was able to let go of expectations and figure out what mattered most to them about getting married.
-Doing this they discovered exactly how they wanted their wedding in nature to happen.
-I love that it works this way, because being able to look at things objectively and center in on what matters is a huge key to planning the wedding you want.
+By doing this they discovered exactly how they wanted their wedding in nature to happen.
+I love that it works this way, because looking at things objectively and centering on what matters is a huge key to planning the wedding you want.